Code-Institute-Submissions/discover-scuba-diving/README.md

 Scuba Diving responsive website using HTML5, CSS3, JavaScript and Bootstrap Framework.
 This Website was built as a final project for the Code Institute's classroom bootcamp.

 Live Demo
-Follow this link to view deployed version of the web app <----- ADD HEROKU URL ----->
+Follow this link to view deployed version of the web https://github.com/cozmaoanna/discover-scuba-diving

  CODE EDITORS:
 o http://www.cloud9.com/